GuneetKaur234/python/api_currency_converter/readme.md

 # currency converter API

-## A fully functional simple project written in Python showing how to use Requests.
+## A fully functional simple project written in Python.

 - In this project I have imported currencyapicom module, This allows you to use free API for currency convertion.
 - By using For loop, I have extracted the values.